 Creatine supplementation is one of the most highly debated supplements around most gyms.
 Individuals often make comments about creatine users having water filled muscles, or that their muscle growth is unnatural.
 You also hear about creatine mood swings and bloating.
-Some individuals go as far as to say that creatine is cheating like taking steroids to see muscle growth.
-Other individuals find creatine to be a waste of money.
+Some individuals claim that creatine is a waste of money.

 Creatine supplementation sales are estimated at $14 billion a year.
 So, why are there so many negative remarks on creatine supplementation?
 Most of the negative remarks come from old research that stated creatine could cause liver problems, mood swings, and bloating.
 Old research also stated that creatine retained water, causing many sceptics to believe that the muscle gains were not real.

 Creatine is obviously a popular form of supplementation, but it still has many unanswered questions on its effects.
 I am going to discuss what creatine is, along with the benefits and risks it provides.